-Roberto Gaudino is currently Associate Professor at Politecnico di Torino, teaching topics on Digital Transmission and performing research in the area of optical access networks
+Roberto Gaudino is currently Full Professor at Politecnico di Torino, teaching topics on Digital Transmission and performing research in the area of optical access and short reach networks

-Roberto Gaudino focuses his research topics on optical fiber communications.
+Roberto Gaudino focuses his research on several aspects related to optical fiber high speed communications.
 He received the Laurea in Ingegneria Elettronica (summa cum laude) from Politecnico di Torino, Turin, Italy, in 1993, and the Ph.D. degree in electrical engineering (optical communications) in 1998.
-He is now Associate Professor at Politecnico di Torino.
+He is now Full Professor at Politecnico di Torino.

 A full list of his publications can be found on the POLITO Publication repository.

 MAIN RESEARCH PROJECTS (in reverse chronological order, starting from the most recent projects)

 He is currently the Scientific Coordinator of the PhotoNext Center, one of the 11 large Inter-Departmental research centers that Politecnico di Torino financed starting in Summer 2017.
 PhotoNext is the POLITO Inter-Dipartimental Center for Applied Photonic technologies, which is focused on experimental and applied research in three key areas: optical fiber ultra-high speed communication systems, optical sensors and optical components for industrial applications.

 Starting from 2019, in a collaboration with Politecnico di Milano, he is working on innovative solution to use installed fibers in access networks also for sensing and monitoring purposes (vibrations, stress, etc.)